cycle/docs/basic/connect.md

 ]
 ```

-To give database-specific prefix use `prefix` option (all the queries will be affected):
+To use a database-specific prefix use the `prefix` option (all the queries will be affected):

 ```php
 'default' => [